 You can pay by unilateral undertaking or payment in advance.

 When you submit your planning application, you'll also need to provide the following documents:

-- one original, completed and signed Undertaking to pay the total mitigation before commencement of work on the site;
+- one original, completed and signed Undertaking to pay the total mitigation (including administration fee of £60) before commencement of work on the site;

 - a copy of the site location plan, that accompanies the planning application, signed by the developer;